Make Art Part of Your Life!

 Meet Our Founder, Harold “Pete,” Petersen

 The Petersen Art Center was founded by Utah artist and art educator, Harold Petersen in 1994.
-Now 86 years old he continues to teach and co-teach over a dozen classes each week and he remains our vibrant leader and a dedicated instructor.
+Now 91 years old he continues to paint and care for over a dozen classes each week and he remains our vibrant leader.
+Pete retired teaching in 2021, and still continues to inspire our instructors and students.
 In the years since since Pete and his son Mark opened the Center center in 1993 over 12,000 students have taken over 100,000 classes.

 Pete has been recognized as one of the West’s leading watercolorists, having won numerous local and national awards for his works in water media.

 He is also recognized as a tremendous educator and anyone interested in working in watercolor should take the opportunity now to study with him.
 You will discover a warm accepting countenance that is ready to share a rich knowledge of his media and also his unique sense of humor (a trademark).